jaysnel/fbi-missing-person-api/README.md

 9. cd into ```fbi-missing-person-api``` and run ```node serve.js```

-10. a.
-Navagitate to localhost:8080
+10. Navagitate to localhost:8080

-10. b.
-Check console to verify port
+11. Check console to verify port